-|This very early picture of the Brough Park Track was taken on 24th May 1929 the riders names are unknown to me (at present), they were competing for the Evening Chronicle Cup.
+|This very early picture of the Brough Park Track was taken on 24th May 1929 (just 7 days after the opening of the track) the riders names are unknown to me (at present), they were competing for the Evening Chronicle Cup.
 Is there an older photograph of racing at Brough? i.e. from the opener on 17th May 1929 if you have one please email me John

 |Brough Park has opened and closed its doors to speedway many times since opening on 17th May 1929.
-It closed in 1930 and no speedway took place until 1938 when Johnnie Hoskins came to the rescue.
-It closed for the second time due to Adolf Hitler not being a fan of speedway!
+It closed down 4th July 1930 and no speedway took place until 1938 when Johnnie Hoskins came to the rescue.
+It closed for the second time in September 1939 due to Adolf Hitler not being a fan of speedway!
 The third opening after the war was thanks to Johnnie Hoskins again.
 1946 saw highs and lows.
 Crowds were often massive by modern day standards and 20,000+ spectators has been reported on at least one occasion.
 Then double tragedy struck.
 Bill Nichol (April '46 ) and Charlie Appleby (October '46) died after crashing at Brough.
 Here are the sad accounts of their fatal crashes at Brough Park: -

 Courtesy of John Hunter via Dave Rowland

 |1948: Making the short trip from home (Wallsend) to Brough Park for an evening's racing.
 Local rider John Hunter on the combination with his mate on the back.
 The guy on the left was another rider Stuart Robson.
 The combination was a1923 Harley Davidson.
 I don't know what the other road bike was.
 The speedway machine in the sidecar was I am told a Rudge with a JAP engine.
 The other speedway bike has it's chain removed so the back wheel could revolve freely on the road.
 It was common to see speedway bikes transported in this fashion before car ownership did away with the motorcycle combination.

 Courtesy of John Hunter via Dave Rowland

 |1948: John, his sister and two friends pose for this photo during one of the early morning sessions on the beach at Tynemouth.
 The modern day Tynemouth inhabitants would have a fit if they were woken by speedway bikes at dawn.

-|1949 saw the Johnnie Hoskins promotion move to Glasgow and Middlesbrough move into Brough Park.
+|1949 saw the Johnnie Hoskins promotion move almost our entire team to Glasgow Ashfield and the Middlesbrough team move into Brough Park.
 The new promotion was made up of: Harry Whitfield, Arthur Atkinson and Stan Greatorex.
-They changed the nickname from "Diamonds" to "Magpies", for one season only.
+They changed the nickname from "Diamonds" to "Magpies", for the 1949 season only.

 |The name "The Magpies" was by now the sole property of NUFC so the speedway team reverted back to "Diamonds" for 1950.
 So the excellent badge shown above had date bar loops on the bottom of the 1949 bar which were immediately "surplus to requirements".
 Various management changes took place and the track closed for the 3rd time at the end of the 1951 season.

 Midget Car Racing

 |Speedway may have been missing from Brough Park during most of the 1950's but the stadium heard the roar of racing machines in 1952, at least.
 Midget cars came to our track.

-|Speedway fans had to wait until Mike Parker came along in 1961 for the 4th opening of the track.
+|Speedway fans had to wait until Mike Parker (in partnership with Reg Fearman) came along in 1961 for the 4th opening of the track.
 Promoter Mike Parker and New Zealand rider Ivan Mauger steered Newcastle to the Provincial League title in 1964.
 Mike Parker moved on in 1969 and the name Hoskins was back in control.
 This time it was not Johnnie but his son Ian who promoted speedway at Newcastle in 1970.
 Newcastle wanted to drop to the second division in 1971 but the stadium owners did not like that idea and Brough closed for the 4th time at the end of 1970 with the staging of the Northumbrian Open Championship, won by ex-Diamond Ole Olsen.

 The fifth re-incarnation at Brough came in 1975 when Ian Thomas and George Graham gambled that they could make a success of speedway on Tyneside when others had failed.
 Brian Larner replaced George Graham in 1976 and the Diamonds embarked upon the most successful spell in Brough's open and shut history.
 They were league champions in 1976 thanks mainly to the riding of Tom and Joe Owen.
 The blackest spot in this period came in 1978 when young rider Chris Prime became the third rider to lose his life after crashing at Brough Park.

 Robin Stannard joined Ian and Brian as promoter for the ill-fated venture into the 1984 first division.
 Lower support and higher costs forced the 5th closure at the end of 1984.

 |The 6th opening in 1986, under John Turner's control saw the Diamonds become the Federation Specials.

 |Barry Wallace and Richard Bailey and then in 1991 Bill Reay and Richard Bailey became the heads of the speedway management committee.
-This, the 7th attempt to keep the sport going at Brough, was marred in 1992 by another fatal crash when Wayne Garratt became the 4th speedway rider to die after an accident at the track.
+This, the 7th attempt to keep the sport going at Brough, was marred in 1992 by a fatal crash when Wayne Garratt became the 4th speedway rider to die after an accident at the track.

 We then had to wait until 1997 for the reopening (8th time if I am counting correctly, probably not!).
 George English and Dave Rowland on behalf of Newspeed Ltd., brought the bikes back to Brough, they were later joined (2000) by local builder, Darryl Illingworth.
 Dave "retired" from the promotion team in 2003 and Barry Wallace replaced him for the 2004 season.